 IN THIS ARTICLE

 SARS virus replicates in both the lungs and gastrointestinal tract tissues.
-However, tissue samples show the most damage occurs in the lung alveoli where lung function is compromised producing a severe breathing disorder often termed acute respiratory distress syndrome (ARDS).
+However, tissue samples show the most damage occurs in the lung alveoli (air sacs) where lung function is compromised producing a severe breathing disorder often termed acute respiratory distress syndrome (ARDS).